 - Business Development Bank of Canada

-Canada Business Network has a detailed description of the debt financing options available.
+Small Business Services Canada has a detailed description of the debt financing options available.

 Business Term Loans: Longer-term Loans for Financing Fixed Assets